 Safe For Those with Diabetes

 >> Reduced Inflammation

 *These statements have not been evaluated by the FDA.
 Wheatgrass is not intended to diagnose, treat, cure, or prevent any disease.
 Wheatgrass is a food, not a drug or dietary supplement.

 Not All Wheatgrass Is Created Equal

 Perfect Foods is known as the world’s premier grower of wheatgrass.
-That is no surprise, as no expense or inconvenience has been spared over the past 36 years to maximize the quality.
-You can expect our wheatgrass to reliably be extremely dark green, packed with nutrition, soil-grown (never hydroponic), and certified organic.
-Those who have tried other wheatgrass say it is significantly more strong than wheatgrass found at raw food institutes around the world and from other growers.
-The exceptional color, smell, and flavor of the juice indicates the health of the plant, and superior nutrition.
+You can expect our wheatgrass to reliably be deep green, packed with nutrition, soil-grown (never hydroponic), and certified organic.
+Those who have tried other wheatgrass usually agree ours is significantly more intense in flavor and potency.
+The exceptional color, smell, and taste of the juice indicates the optimal health of the plants, and its superior nutrition.

-If you are going to drink wheatgrass, it is important to have the highest quality.
-Wheatgrass which is not very green, or that is grown hydroponically, won’t have the minerals and nutrition from the soil that is essential for the optimal benefits.
+If you’re going to drink wheatgrass, its important to have the highest quality you can find.
+Wheatgrass which is hardly green or grown hydroponically won’t have the same nutrition needed for the optimal health benefits.

 (Father’s Heart Disease)

 “Try wheatgrass for 1, 2, or even 3 weeks to see how it can change your life.”

 “Its Green, but its like Gold!”